 Craigslist and other online classified advertisements can be a great way to get a good deal on a product, but they also present an element of risk.
 One of the newest tricks for would-be muggers is to list a mobile electronic device like an iPad on Craigslist, luring a potential victim to a specific location.

 This doesn't mean you have to completely ignore Craigslist, but you should be smart.
 Always meet in a public location, like inside of a restaurant.
 Never meet anyone in a parking lot or "just out front" of a store or restaurant.

 If the iPad is in the original packaging, always open the box and turn the iPad on to make sure it works.
-Familiar yourself with how to set up an iPad for first time use so you will be familiar with what you should be seeing and go through the first few steps to make sure the device is working properly, but don't complete the step asking for your Apple ID.
+Familiar yourself with how to set up an iPad for first time use so you will know what you should be seeing and go through the first few steps to make sure the device is working properly, but don't complete the step asking for your Apple ID.